Knowledge-Level Consistency Reinforcement Learning: Dual-Fact Alignment for Long-Form Factuality: Introduction

-As illustrated in Fig.~\ref{fig:motivation}, based on the principle that LLMs' parametric knowledge originates from pre-training~\citep{petroni-etal-2019-language,yu2024reveal} and the aligned model learns how to express it, we propose that the core objective of long-form factuality alignment is to increase the knowledge-level consistency between the aligned model's ``Expressed Knowledge'' (i.e., the knowledge contained within the policy model's generated content) and the base model's ``Parametric Knowledge'' (i.e., the internal knowledge encoded during pre-training).
-This alignment objective is twofold: maximizing the factual recall from the parametric knowledge while minimizing the generation of content beyond its knowledge boundary.
-Previous work~\citep{kadavath2022language,zhang-etal-2024-self} has shown that this alignment objective can potentially be achieved solely by relying on internal knowledge to provide the reward signal.
+As illustrated in Fig.~\ref{fig:motivation}, the faithful overlap between the base model’s parametric knowledge and the policy’s expressed knowledge is not directly observable.
+Based on the principle that LLMs' parametric knowledge originates from pre-training~\citep{petroni-etal-2019-language,yu2024reveal}, we propose that the core objective of long-form factuality alignment is to increase the \textbf{knowledge-level consistency} between the aligned model's ``expressed knowledge'' and the base model's ``parametric knowledge''.
+From a statistical perspective, given a query $q$, the base model defines an implicit atomic fact distribution $P_{\mathrm{base}}(f|q)$, characterizing its parametric knowledge boundary; the policy model in turn induces its own expressed knowledge distribution $P_{\pi}(f|q)$.
+Long-form factuality alignment can thus be formalized as a constrained distribution matching problem: maximize the coverage of high-probability facts under $P_{\mathrm{base}}$ (high recall) while strictly constraining generation to facts within the base model’s knowledge boundary (high precision).
+Prior work~\citep{kadavath2022language,zhang-etal-2024-self} has shown that this objective can be achieved using only internal knowledge for reward signals.